 This post should be about my second and now truly annual Stumpjumper Day ride; but it isn’t and it is.
 It is about Stumpjumper Day ride, but it’s more about the old issues that came up on the ride.
 Issues, old issues that really set in as I coasted down the exit road on my limping Stumpjumper and came across this, before unknown to me, trail aptly named “Old Issues.”

 I was looking forward to this ride, just like every other ride, because I like to ride.
 This ride though was going to be a little more special because I finally broke down and installed modern brake pads.
 I had wanted to keep the bike as original as I could, but also had to weigh that want against my want to ride the bike as well as stop the bike.
 Brakes worked…even with lack of toe-in adjustments of any sorts.
 Last year Stumpjumper Day was noisy no stop brakes, this year quiet stops with new colorful Koolstop pads.
 Cool.

-So I pointed my bike back down the hill on a couple of easy pedaling trails, trying to coast as much as possible while thinking about how great the new Koolstops were working.
-I was also trying to glean as much fun as I could out of this botched ride by staying off roads and on trails as much as I could.
-The last trail possible to hit on my way down, Old Issues, ironic.
+So I reluctantly pointed the limping Stumpjumper back down the hill on a couple of easy pedaling trails, trying to coast as much as possible while thinking about how great the new Koolstops were working.
+I was also trying to glean as much fun as I could out of this botched ride by keeping to trails, rather than roads, as much as I could.
+The last trail possible to hit on my way down ironically named Old Issues.

 I don’t know how difficult it will be to find an inner chainring for a 40 year old TA crankset.
-I will assume it will be difficult and costly.
-Now, to think about if this bike becomes a wall hanger before another old issue arrises that cannot be solved through Ebay.
+I will assume it will be extremely difficult, if not impossible, as well as costly.